Solar Investment Tax Credit Saves You 26%

 There is a generous federal tax credit that lowers the total cost of a renewable energy system by 26%.
 This money-saving opportunity is available for both residential and commercial solar energy installations in Maine.
 Grid-tied, hybrid, and off-grid photovoltaic solar systems qualify.

-Tax credits are a dollar-for-dollar reduction in income taxes owed and are therefore more valuable for the taxpayer than a write-off.
+Tax credits are a dollar-for-dollar reduction in income taxes owed and thus are more valuable for the taxpayer than a write-off.
 Qualified expenses include the cost of the solar panels, inverter, components, and labor.

 Installing a solar system on your home can qualify you for the Solar Investment Tax Credit.
-For example, if you install a $10,000 solar system, the tax credit would reduce the total net cost of the system by an estimated $2,600.
+For example, if you install a $10,000 solar system, the tax credit would reduce the total net cost of the installation by an estimated $2,600.
 Speak with your tax specialist to determine if you qualify.

 The Solar Investment Tax Credit begins tapering off in 2020, so now a great time to invest in a clean energy system for your home!